 You will be required to work around 40 hours per week, in line with other Police Officers.

-Direct Entry is for new entrants to policing or for those coming back to policing after a significant break.
+No. Direct Entry is for new entrants to policing or for those coming back to policing after a significant break.
 The aim of the Direct Entry Inspector programme is to recruit high quality professionals from a variety of sectors outside policing, who not only have a sense of belief in public service but who can bring new perspectives, diverse work experience and different skills into policing to support the vast talent that already exists in the service.
 This is to ensure we continue to deliver a professional and efficient service capable of meeting future demands and to support existing police leaders to bring about fundamental, positive changes to police culture.

 As part of the competency based application process for the programme, all applicants need to demonstrate that they meet the programme aims in that they evidence appropriate level different skills and external experience that they can bring from other sectors into the police service.